$0 Maine Adoption Quick-Start Checklist

 The default rule is simple: adoption petitions go to the Probate Court.

 Maine has 16 County Probate Courts, each run by an elected Register of Probate.
-Title 18-C, Section 9-103 establishes that the Probate Court has exclusive jurisdiction over adoption petitions, with one significant exception.
+Title 18-C, Section 9-103 establishes the Probate Court's exclusive jurisdiction over adoption petitions.

 In practice, this means: